Alimedhat000/Shipyard/PRD.md

 2. As a developer, I want native dependencies (sharp, node-gyp) to compile, so that common image processing libraries work.
 3. As a developer, I want the build command and output directory to come from my app settings, so that the platform is flexible.
 4. As a developer, I want the platform to verify the output directory exists and is not empty after build, so that silent failures are caught with clear error messages.
-5. As a developer, I want builds to fail with a clear message if Next.js SSR is detected, so that I know to use static export mode.
+5. As a developer, I want builds to warn if Next.js SSR is detected (after build), so that I know to use static export mode.
 6. As a developer, I want path traversal in the output directory config blocked (`..`, leading `/`), so that the system cannot be tricked into extracting outside the project.
 7. As a developer, I want build logs saved to the database, so that they are available after the build completes.
 8. As a developer, I want to set a build timeout (15 min default), so that hung builds don't block the queue forever.